 A: If the wind is up, all food and snacks aboard the boat can be re-classified as “fast food.”
-We provide complimentary bottled water and soft drinks.
-You are also welcome to BYOB and brown bag lunches.
+We provide complimentary bottled water, soft drinks, and light snacks.

 Q: What sights and points of interest can I expect to see on the boat ride?